2022-2023 Internal Deadline: Tuesday March 28, 2023

 About the Award

 These fellowships, supported by the United States Department of Education, provide opportunities to doctoral candidates to engage in dissertation research abroad in modern foreign languages and area studies.
 The program is designed to contribute to the development and improvement of the study of modern foreign languages and area studies in the United States.
 Doctoral candidates can propose 6-12 months of research in non-Western countries on this fellowship.
 Applicants must have the necessary language skills to carry out research.
 Multi-country proposals are accepted.
 Interested University of Chicago applicants MUST apply through UChicagoGRAD.
-Students should reach out to Kevin Doherty (email@example.com) to initiate their candidacy and schedule an advising meeting to discuss their application.
+Students should reach out to Maggie Kurkoski (email@example.com) to initiate their candidacy and schedule an advising meeting to discuss their application.

 U.S. citizens or permanent residents who have PhD candidacy at time of travel and who wish to do dissertation research in non-Western countries.
 Students must have achieved a level of language proficiency necessary to conduct the proposed research.
 Grants are not generally provided for research in countries where the United States has no diplomatic representation or where there is a Department of State travel security warning.